Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Quick Start/teams-quick-start.md

           username: poseidon-team
           password: poseidon-team-pat-token
 ```
+More configuration options can be found in the [team configuration reference](<insert link to team configuration reference>).
 ## Step 3: Configure Group Sync Secret

 Create the group sync secret in your team repository.
 This secret must be stored in the Azure Key Vault configured in Step 2.